ranr01/miniBOP/README.md

 ## Documentation

 The miniBOP_2D notebook contains a simple working example.
-At this point, further documentation can be found in our (NOT YET PUBLISHED...) [technical report](http://arxiv...) and inside the source code.
+At this point, further documentation can be found in my [technical report](https://arxiv.org/abs/1807.00373) and inside the source code.

 ## Dependencies: